 Supreme Court Functionality

-The Chief Justice and two Justices of the Supreme Court are appointed by the Emperor based on recommendations from the Department of Justice.
-The Emperor can ignore the recommendations and appoint his own choice and may also appoint replacements for the Chief Justice and other Justices' before their tenure is up.
+The Chief Justice and two Justices of the Supreme Court are appointed by the Emperor and are usually based on recommendations from the Department of Justice.

-The Chief Justice shall act as the Court of Appeal in Civil and Criminal cases.
+Appeals can be made to the Chief Justice and then finally the Emperor himself.
 Appeals must be based on the point of law, material procedural irregularity or severity of sentence.
-Should this Appeal fail a final appeal can be made to the Emperor personally.